One-shot learning and behavioral eligibility traces in sequential decision making

 \section{Introduction}

 In games, such as chess or backgammon, the players have to perform a sequence of many actions before a reward is received (win, loss).
 Likewise in many sports, such as tennis, a sequence of muscle movements is performed until, for example, a successful hit is executed.
 In both examples it is impossible to immediately evaluate the goodness of a single action.
-Hence the question arises: How do humans learn sequences of actions from reward provided at the very end of the sequence?
+Hence the question arises: How do humans learn sequences of actions from delayed reward?

-Reinforcement learning (RL) models \cite{Sutton18} have been successfully used to describe reward-based learning in humans \citep{Pessiglione06, Gläscher10, Daw11, Niv12, ODoherty17, Tartaglia17}.
+Reinforcement learning (RL) models \cite{Sutton18} have been successfully used to describe reward-based learning in humans \citep{Pessiglione06, Glaescher10, Daw11, Niv12, ODoherty17, Tartaglia17}.
 In RL, an action (e.g., moving a token or swinging the arm) leads from an old state (e.g., configuration of the board, or position of the body) to a new one.
-RL theories can be grouped into two different classes.
-In classic one-step algorithms of Temporal-Difference learning (such as TD-0 \cite{Sutton88a}), information about reward "travels", after each step, from the new state to the immediately preceding state or action.
-Consequently, when exploring a new sequence with a single reward in the final state only the last action from the penultimate state to the last state is rewarded.
-Because, after a first reward, the reward information cannot reach states or actions that are two or more steps away from the reward, one-step algorithms are intrinsically slow.

-Rapid learning of multi-step sequences, ideally after a single epoch ('one-shot' learning) requires an algorithm to keep a memory of past states and actions making them eligible for later reinforcement.
+Here we grouped RL theories into two different classes.
+The first class, containing classic Temporal-Difference algorithms (such as TD-0 \cite{Sutton88a}), cannot support one-shot learning of long sequences, because multiple repetitions of the task are needed before reward information arrives at states far away from the goal.
+Instead, one-shot learning requires algorithms that keep a memory of past states and actions making them eligible for later, i.e., delayed reinforcement.
 Such a memory is a key feature of the second class of RL theories -- called {\em RL with eligibility trace} --, which includes algorithms with explicit eligibility traces \citep{Sutton88a,Watkins89,Williams92,Peng96,Singh96} and related reinforcement learning models \citep{Sutton18,Watkins89,Mnih16,Moore93,Blundell16}.